Menu Search

 Young Artist Competition

-The 48th annual Young Artist Competition for outstanding flutists will include 15 qualifying round contestants chosen from the first recorded round to compete at the 2023 NFA Convention in Phoenix.
+The 49th annual Young Artist Competition for outstanding flutists will include 15 qualifying round contestants chosen from the first recorded round to compete at the 2024 NFA Convention in San Antonio.
 These contestants will perform an unaccompanied audition on Wednesday (the day prior to the convention).
 A panel of judges will select six of these contestants to compete in the semifinal round and will then choose three finalists to appear in a final round.
 The NFA will provide a pianist for the semifinal and final rounds, although contestants may bring a pianist at their own expense.

 Competition Requirements*